PhantomGamesDevelopment/TWM2/README.md

     * Players will be knocked back with a higher force when hit by demon zombies
   * Air Rapier
 	* Modified the damage scalar of missiles to be a OHK on rapier zombies
+  * Demon Lord
+    * Cleaned up this script file substantially
+	* Replaced the standard lunge with a fire lunge which creates a firey explosion on impact
+	* Reduced the hit damage of the demon lord from 0.8 to 0.5
+	* Demon Lords, like the regular demons will no longer infect on collision, but set the player on fire instead
 * Added Boss Proficiency
   * Hidden challenges embedded in boss fights that award additional experience for completing tough feats
   * For example: Defeat the shade lord without dying by the elemental shades